 If you’re like many people, you may be struggling with jaw tension causing neck pain.
-These are both common issues that can cause a lot of discomfort.
+These are both common issues that can cause a lot of discomforts.
 Luckily, there are some simple steps that you can take to help relieve the tension and pain.
 This blog post will discuss some of the best ways to reduce jaw tension and neck pain.
 We’ll also share some helpful tips for keeping these issues at bay.
 So if you’re looking for relief, keep reading!

 As a general rule, jaw pain may lead to tension and stiffness in your neck.
 This is because the muscles in your neck are connected to your jaw, meaning that any tension in your TMJ can quickly spread to your neck muscles.
 This can cause several problems, including aches, spasms, and reduced flexibility.

-As an ergonomic consultant with over 30 years of experience in practicing chiropractic, I have a published ergonomic book; on the subject of sitting, spoke on this subject on national tv, a YouTube channel on posture videos, and have designed orthopedic pillows for jaw and neck pain.
+As an ergonomic consultant with over 30 years of experience in practicing chiropractic, I have a published ergonomic book; on the subject of sitting, spoke on this subject on national tv, a YouTube channel on posture videos, and have designed orthopedic pillows for the jaw and neck pain.
 So, I’m confident that I can help you.
 So please, don’t suffer any longer – keep reading!

 4 Simple Tips to Avoid Jaw Tension and Neck Pain